Clan Rising

 Is McDonnell the same family as MacDonnell?

-• · Cross-border with Scotland — Clan Donald is the Highland senior line.
-The cross-link block on this page should activate when the cross-border 'Also found in' UI ships.
+• Cross-border with Scotland: Clan Donald is the Highland senior line.
+The 'Also found in' cross-link block will surface this entry alongside its Scottish home once the catalogue ships.

 Know better?
 Submit a correction.